andrewssteven/country-currency-exchange-API/README.md

 ## Notes & next steps

-- The implementation currently uses MongoDB (Mongoose).
-Your original spec mentioned MySQL — switching to MySQL requires migrating models and queries to an SQL library (e.g., `sequelize` or `knex`).
-If you want that, I can prepare a migration plan.
+- The current implementation uses Sequelize and supports MySQL.
+Tests run against sqlite in-memory for isolation.
-- Image generation code exists at `src/utils/image.js`.
-If you want images regenerated on each refresh, I can re-enable the generation in the refresh flow.
+- Image generation code exists at `src/utils/image.js` and is called during `POST /countries/refresh` to write `cache/summary.png`.

-If you want me to make any of the above changes (MySQL migration, auto image generation, stricter validation), tell me which and I'll implement it and run tests.
+If you'd like stricter validation behavior or additional CI workflows, tell me which and I'll implement them and run tests.

 ---

 # country-currency-exchange-API